Many people think of chronic pain in the same way they think of acute pain. However, in reality, there is a world of difference between the two.

 Let’s start out with a basic definition of both terms.

+Chronic pain, on the other hand, is pain that lasts for a long time.
 There may be frequent recurrences in cases of chronic pain also.

 This is an important concept to understand.
 Chronic pain and acute pain are totally different from one another.
 This point was driven home for me recently when I attended a lecture presented by Dr. William Tranquilli at the 2011 Rhode Island Veterinary Medical Association annual veterinary conference.
 Dr. Tranquilli spoke at length about pain and various methods of pain control.